 If they smell like plastic or “play-dough” ([SWE]), it’s time for them to go.
 If there’s a hint of a rancid smell, it’s up to you.
 Eating those won’t get anyone sick, but the experience won’t be particularly good.

 Last but not least, we have the taste test, which is your ultimate tool when checking how your sprinkles are doing.

-If it’s not good enough by your standards (e.g., they taste stale, or the texture has changed), go open a new pack.
+If it’s not good enough by your standards (e.g., bad taste, they are stale, or the texture has changed), go open a new pack.
 You don’t want to ruin your cupcakes or other baked goods with stale sprinkles.
 But if the flavor is okay, feel free to use them, even if the pack is like two or three years past its best-before date.

 The oils in sprinkles can go rancid if they’re exposed to heat, sunlight, or if you store them for too long ([SWE]).
 That’s how you end up with rancid-smelling or rancid-tasting sprinkles.

 To make sure your sprinkles keep for as long as possible, you need to store them properly.
 Let’s briefly cover that.